logo

 Product Description

-The Lincoln OptiBlend is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) an opportunity to earn a market index-linked return without having to incur the risk of market downside.
-This is a suitable plan for people who are looking for a plain vanilla fixed indexed annuity (with no optional paid riders such as enhanced lifetime income, enhanced death benefit, etc.) and aim to grow and protect their retirement savings.
+The Lincoln OptiBlend is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) the opportunity to earn a portion of market-indexed return without incurring the risk of market downside.
+This is a suitable plan for individuals looking for a plain-vanilla fixed-indexed annuity (with no optional riders such as enhanced lifetime income, enhanced death benefit, etc.) and who aim to grow and protect their retirement savings.

 Product NameOptiBlend